Conducting Rural Health Research, Needs Assessment, and Program Evaluation

 The Federal Office of Rural Health Policy (FORHP) funds rural health research centers to study issues of current, national concern related to rural health.
 The Rural Health Research Gateway lists current FORHP-funded centers, as well as the research projects and findings underway and completed.
 It also lists a number of previously funded rural health research centers and their work.

 Health services researchers at other organizations also study rural health issues.
 Some of these researchers work at academic centers focused specifically on rural health.
-Others may be part of an academic department, research organization, or other group that has another primary focus, such as nutrition or healthcare workforce, and includes "rural" as an aspect of their research because it relates to their primary field.
+Others may be part of an academic department, research organization, or other group that has another primary focus, such as nutrition, tribal issues, or healthcare workforce, and includes "rural" as an aspect of their research because it relates to their primary field.
+Federal agencies that engage in rural health research include the Centers for Disease Control and Prevention, the Centers for Medicare and Medicaid Services, and the Agency for Healthcare Research and Quality.

 For a selected list of centers that conduct or otherwise support rural health research, please see the Organizations section of this guide.